ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/production-how-to-create-production-boms.md

     ms.tgt_pltfrm: na
     ms.workload: na
     ms.search.keywords:
-    ms.date: 01/05/2020
+    ms.date: 04/01/2021
     ms.author: edupont

 ---
-# Create Production BOMs
+# Vytvoření výrobních kusovníků

-A production bill of material (BOM) holds master data that describes the components and subassemblies used in the production of a parent item.
+Výrobní kusovník uchovává hlavní data popisující komponenty a sestavení použité při výrobě nadřízeného zboží.
 Once a production order is created for that parent item, its production BOM will govern the calculation of material requirements as represented on the **Prod.
 Order Components** page.

 [!INCLUDE[prod_short](includes/prod_short.md)]  also support assembly BOMs.
 You use assembly orders for making end items from components in a simple process that can be performed by one or more basic resources, which are not machine or work centers, or without any resources.
-For example, an assembly process could be to pick two wine bottles and one coffee sack and then pack them as a gift item.
+Proces montáže by například mohl být, z výběru dvou láhví vína a jednoho pytlíku kávy a následného zabalení jako dárek.
 For more information, see [Assembly BOMs or Production BOMs](inventory-how-work-boms.md#assembly-boms-or-production-boms).

-Before you can set up a routing, the following must be in place:
+Dříve než můžete TNG postup založit, musí být nastaveno následující:

-- Item cards are created for parent items that take part in manufacturing.
+- Karty zboží se vytvářejí pro nadřazené položky, které se podílejí na výrobě.
 For more information, see [Register New Items](inventory-how-register-new-items.md).
-- Production resources are set up.
+- Jsou nastaveny výrobní zdroje.
 For more information, see [Set Up Work Centers and Machine Centers](production-how-to-set-up-work-and-machine-centers.md).

-## To create a production BOM
+## Vytvoření výrobních kusovníků
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Production BOM**, and then choose the related link.
 2. Vyberte akci **Nový**.
-3. Vyplňte pole podle potřeby. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
+3. Podle potřeby vyplňte pole. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 4. To edit the BOM, set the **Status** field to **New** or **Under Development**.
 To activate it, set the **Status** field to **Certified**.

-   Proceed to fill in the production BOM lines.
+   Pokračujte vyplněním řádků výrobního kusovníku.
 5. In the **Type** field, select whether the item on this BOM line is an ordinary item or a production BOM.
 If the item on the line is a production BOM, then it must already exist as a certified production BOM.
 6. In the **No.** field, look up and select the item or production BOM in question, or type it in the field.
 7. In the **Quantity Per** field, enter how many units of the item go into the parent item, for example, 4 wheels for 1 car.